rejth/color-dropper/README.md

 [VS Code](https://code.visualstudio.com/) + [Svelte](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).

-## Notes

-The `ColorDropper` component with the `useProxyCanvas` property and cached canvas image data consumes less CPU resources than without them.

 ## Current technical issues

 The `ColorDropper` component does not work properly with Workers right now because of a function serialization problem. \